-Admission + Graduation Requirements
+Admission + Application Requirements

 If you want to pursue a master's degree in Clinical Counseling at Emporia State University, you are required to apply through the Graduate School in addition to the Counselor Education department.

 You should complete all of the necessary admission requirements prior to enrolling in courses.
 An admissions committee composed of faculty members will consider the following criteria in deciding whether or not to recommend an applicant for admission:

 Apply to Graduate School at Emporia State University.

 Your official transcripts, showing earned BS, BA, BFA, or BSE degree.

 Your undergraduate Grade Point Average (GPA) of 3.0 or higher on a 4.0 point scale or a 3.25 on the last 60 semester hours, and/or graduate GP A of 3.0 or higher.

 Education and employment history: Please mention any volunteer or work experience with special populations in online application.

 Three references, at least one from a current or former supervisor if relevant.

 Interview with faculty.
 Interviews may be conducted in person or via distance technology.